Search

 Maybe someone bought cash value life insurance for you while you were young.
 Now that you’re older and ready to buy a home, you may have cash value money in the policy available to put toward a down payment.
 Before you access the cash value, be sure to calculate how much life insurance you may want to retain.
 Some people choose to keep their death benefit active at the coverage level they need and access the remainder of the cash value.

-There are multiple options for accessing your life insurance’s cash value, including withdrawals, loans and full surrenders.
-It’s worth repeating that you’ll probably have to wait at least a few years after opening a policy to access the cash value that may have become available.
-If you access your cash value sooner, your life insurance may lapse.
+When you access the cash value of your life insurance contract, you’ll reduce your death benefit.
+You also may have to pay fees or taxes, so it's best to talk with your tax advisor and financial advisor before you take action.
+You’ll also probably have to wait at least 10 years after opening a policy to access the cash value that may have become available.
+Any sooner and your life insurance may lapse.
 The funding needed to keep a contract active may change after removing cash value.

-Withdrawals of cash value
+1. Withdrawals of cash value

 Many policies allow you to take a tax-free withdrawal up to what’s known as your basis or cost basis.
 The basis is the total of all the premiums you have paid—minus any previous withdrawals and dividends received.
 You already paid income tax on your money, so you won’t be taxed again.
 However, your death benefit may be permanently reduced by the amount of your withdrawal.

-Taking a loan from cash value
+2. Taking a loan from cash value

 Let’s say disaster strikes and you die while the cash value from your policy is still on loan.
 (Or, maybe you decide that you don’t want to pay it back.)
 Loans will reduce the amount paid to your beneficiary when you die.

 The amount you can borrow from a life insurance policy is determined by the type of policy you have and its current cash value.
-How much you’ve paid in premiums can also impact how much is available to borrow.
-The consequences of borrowing may also be tied to how much you’ve paid in.
+How much you’ve paid in premiums also can impact how much is available to borrow.
+The consequences of borrowing also may be tied to how much you’ve paid in.

-If you withdraw all or nearly all of the money from your life insurance policy, it will likely terminate.
+If you withdraw all or nearly all of the money from your life insurance policy, it likely will terminate.
 It's important to monitor your contract and ensure your funding is sufficient if you want to keep the life insurance active.

 Cash value in life insurance has three main income tax advantages: usually income-tax-free death benefits, tax-deferred cash accumulation, and usually income tax-free withdrawals and surrenders.
-In some cases, adding a large lump sum to your life insurance policy can result in the IRS reclassifying it as a modified endowment contract.
-These contracts have different tax-time rules than standard life insurance.
-More on that in the next section.

-Many types of cash value life insurance come with an interest rate, dividends or investment options.
-That allows you to grow money inside your policy if economic winds are in your favor.
-There’s always the opportunity to lose money, too.
-Interest rates, investment returns and dividends aren’t guaranteed.
-And investment returns are subject to market volatility.
 But let’s say you experience the best-case scenario and your cash value grows.
 That growth within a life insurance policy can be tax-deferred.
-You usually don’t have to pay taxes on your gains until you take a distribution.
+You usually don’t have to pay taxes on your gains until you take a withdrawal.

 If you no longer need your death benefit coverage, in full or in part, you may be able to access the cash value of your contract to cover other financial needs.
 Although withdrawals are usually income tax-free, there are special cases where withdrawals and surrenders can generate an income tax liability.
 For example, a significant taxable event can occur if a contract terminates with outstanding debt.
 Contact your tax advisor and financial advisor for details.